brendan-myers/eks-workshop/content/beginner/091_iam-groups/_index.md

 {{< youtube SaT5jn2f8Hk >}}

-In this chapter, we'll learn about how to simplify access to different parts of the kubernetes clusters depending on IAM Groups
+In this chapter, we'll learn how to simplify access to different parts of the kubernetes clusters, depending on IAM Groups.